KiteBoarder/interview-concepts/README.md

 quick select has average complexity of O(n), regardless of K.
 Quick select: find the Kth smallest or largest element.
 Find median: can be done via quick select in linear time.
+**Defition of median**: Median is the middle value in an ordered integer list.
+If the size of the list is even, there is no middle value.
+So the median is the mean of the two middle value.

 ## Tree: